lixelv/pocketbase-store/README.md

 I've added some additional methods in this store:

+- `getData`: Used for getting data from pocketbase.
+Returns nothing.
+By default when `autoSubGetData = true` lunches when initialized, method is async.
+- `subscribeOnPocketBase`: Used for subscribing on pocketbase.
+Returns nothing.
+By default when `autoSubGetData = true` lunches when initialized, method is async.

 - `create`: Used for changing data in the store first, and after in pocketbase.
 Returns nothing.
 - `update_`: Used for updating data in the store first, and after in pocketbase.
 Returns nothing.
 Also named `update_` because `update` is already used in `writable`, sadly :(.
 - `delete`: Used for deleting data in the store first, and after in pocketbase.
 Returns nothing.